SudhirBapat/Getting-and-Cleaning-Data---Course-Project/README.md

 The code takes for granted all the data is present in the same folder, un-compressed and without names altered.
 The list of Files expected is given in the CodeBook file.

+###run_analysis### - This file has the code which can be run in R Studio

-CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.
+###CodeBook.md### - This file describes the variables, the data, and any transformations or work that was performed to clean up the data.

-Cource Project.R contains the code to perform the analysis.
+###Cource Project.R### - This file contains the code to perform the analysis.
 It explains all the 5 steps in detail.
 Complete notes have been given to explain each step .
 They can be launched in RStudio.

-The output of the 5th step is called averages_data.txt, and uploaded in the same repository as well as attached in the course submisson.
+The output of the 5th step is called ###averages_data.txt###, and uploaded in the same repository as well as attached in the course submisson.

 Regards,